-It’s fair to say I love Ana Lily Amirpour.
-From A Girl Walks Home Alone at Night to her involvement in The Garlock Incident, I’m game for anything she brings to the screen; I’ll always at least give it a chance.
+It’s fair to say Father Gore loves Ana Lily Amirpour.
+From A Girl Walks Home Alone at Night to her involvement in The Garlock Incident, anything she brings to the screen is always worth a chance.
 She’s fresh, she’s unique, and she has definitively auteur-ish vision about how she chooses to write, as well as how she directs her films.

 The Bad Batch comes along at the perfect time in American history.
 Forget what you believe, or what Amirpour’s said about the film, or anything you’ve read so far.
-I suggest this film is a spiritual envisioning of America, in the sense it’s where American society is heading, in metaphorical terms.
+This film is a spiritual envisioning of America, in the sense it’s where American society is heading, in metaphorical terms.
 In that vein, there are three separate perspectives on American life: spirituality, economy, and humanity.

 There’s a lot to sort through in Amirpour’s film.
 On the surface, some see pretentiousness.
-Others just see dystopian fiction.
-For me, The Bad Batch is both a vision of where America’s heading and where it is currently.
-It’s not exactly futuristic, though it isn’t entirely all a surreal dream space.
+Others see dystopian fiction.
+The Bad Batch is both a vision of where America’s heading and where it is currently.
+Not exactly futuristic, though it isn’t entirely all a surreal dream space.
 This place Amirpour explores is a nebulous yet compelling landscape of nightmares.
-But not a place entirely devoid of hope, either.
+Not a place entirely devoid of hope, either.

 Let’s start with the spiritual desert of America.
 We could linger on the idea of a spiritual desert, in many ways, for ages.
 Rather than that, consider the above quote.
 Bobby (Giovanni Ribisi) wanders around the community of street people mumbling bits of this quote.
 What do his ramblings mean?
 Just random?
-No. I dug up this full quote from a collection of works called Mystics, Masters, Saints, & Sages: Stories of Enlightenment (published in 2001) by Robert Ullman and Judyth Reichenberg-Ullman with a foreword by none other than His Holiness the Dalai Lama.
-The actual quote comes from a section called “The Real Work” in a chapter about Jalaluddin Rumi, a 13th-century mystic and Sunni Muslim poet.
-My theory is that Bobby, like others in this just post-primitive society emerging from the desert, is symbolic of how Susan Sontag describes the beginning of new eras in The Aesthetics of Silence: “Every era has to reinvent the project of ‘spirituality‘ for itself.”
+No. Read the full quote from a collection of works called Mystics, Masters, Saints, & Sages: Stories of Enlightenment (published in 2001) by Robert Ullman and Judyth Reichenberg-Ullman with a foreword by none other than His Holiness the Dalai Lama.
+The quote comes from a section called “The Real Work” in a chapter about Jalaluddin Rumi, a 13th-century mystic and Sunni Muslim poet.
+Theory: Bobby, like others in this just post-primitive society emerging from the desert, is symbolic of the way Susan Sontag describes new eras beginning in The Aesthetics of Silence: “Every era has to reinvent the project of ‘spirituality‘ for itself.”

 The Dream runs a seemingly utopian society.
-Of course it’s still a shithole, but hey – there’s drugs!
+Of course it’s still a shithole, but hey, there’s drugs!
 He makes it seem like it’s a home for all those deemed Bad Batch.
 Yet he keeps a harem of concubines to impregnate and serve him.
-Socialism isn’t inherently bad; it’s state-run socialism that’s worrisome.
-And the Dream is selling a dreamy existence where all Bad Batch can find comfort, but it’s really only him who’s getting to life that comfortable lifestyle he so shamelessly touts as an advantage to his community.
-It’s not even about money; bills are burned on campfires because capital is no longer measured in American dollars.
-He’s employing drugs, mainly, as a perverted way of affirming Marx without needing religion to serve as the “opium of the people.”
+Socialism isn’t inherently bad, it’s state-run socialism that’s worrisome.
+The Dream is selling a dreamy existence where all Bad Batch can find comfort, but it’s really only him getting to live that comfortable lifestyle he so shamelessly touts as an advantage to his community.
+It’s not even about money— bills are burned on campfires because capital is no longer measured in American dollars.
+He’s employing drugs, mainly, as a perverted way of affirming Marx and Engels without needing religion to serve as the “opium of the people.”

 Arlen’s (Suki Waterhouse) journey is, above all, the most important, alongside the parallel journey of Miami Man.
-First, though, it’s worth noting how difficult this dystopian world is for women; not as if that’s unexpected, right?
-To start, I want to draw attention to the seemingly throwaway gag pictured above: Jizzy Fizzy, explosive cola.
+First, though, it’s worth noting how difficult this dystopian world is for women.
+Not as if that’s unexpected, right?
+To start, look at the seemingly throwaway gag pictured above: Jizzy Fizzy, explosive cola.
 At first it seems like a funny little inclusion, especially considering it’s Miami Man, amongst a community of other jacked, bodybuilder-looking cannibals, drinking a can of Jizzy Fizzy.
 But pay attention to the cannibalism.
-There’s no definitive way to say the cannibals only eat women, however, we don’t see any other onscreen cannibalism of men.
+There’s no definitive way to say the cannibals only eat women, however, we don’t see any other onscreen cannibalising of men.
 We do see there are women cannibals, just no indication, for sure, to say that both genders are consumed.
 Before, women were preyed on like eye candy, and in The Bad Batch they become actual food.
 Just as they’re still exploited in Comfort by the Dream and a patriarchal ruling class lording over the women + the haves and the have-nots.

 If you search Urban Dictionary you’ll find that The Fizzy Jizzy is a made up soda-related sex term.
-This is likely a stretch on my part.
-I do know that Amirpour— judging from Twitter before she deleted her account awhile ago – has a raunchy sense of humour.
+Likely a stretch on Father Gore’s part.
+Amirpour— judging from Twitter before she deleted her account awhile ago— does have a raunchy sense of humour.
 It isn’t entirely out of the realm of possibility she’s used the fictional Jizzy Fizzy explosive cola drink to play into the misogyny of this cannibalistic society amongst the Bad Batch desert.
 Luckily none of this is near the most interesting aspect of Miami Man or the film.
 The idea of the Bad Batch being quarantined from society by a border is where the meat of Amirpour’s story lies.

 The coming together of Arlen and Miami Man, despite the murder on both sides, plays into a more humane look at opposing views.
 Can’t get much further than a woman who’s lost two limbs to cannibals and an actual cannibal.
-But they’re both Bad Batch, each stuck on the wrong side of a border in a vast prison state.
-They’ve been branded with tattoos, just like cattle.
-After a while, when you treat people like cattle, people start to treat themselves and other people in the same way.
+They’re both Bad Batch, each stuck on the wrong side of a border in a vast prison state.
+They’ve been branded with tattoos like cattle.
+When you treat people like cattle, after a while people start to treat themselves and others in the same way.
 Their shared status as Bad Batch eventually brings them together to work towards a common goal.

 One of the main themes of The Bad Batch is how society, and those we deem outside of it or Other, determines what is / isn’t good or bad.
-For instance, when a wall’s put up a division then allows people to say that, on the other side is where the ‘bad’ people— here, the Bad Batch – go.
-And the fact they’re even called Bad Batch shows there’s a title, a way to categorise the Other arising out of this division.
-All of this reminds me of Foucault’s perspective on the rise of the penal system and incarceration as an institution.
+For instance, when a wall’s put up a division then allows people to say that, on the other side is where the ‘bad’ people— here, the Bad Batch— must go.
+The fact they’re even called Bad Batch shows there’s a title, a way to categorise the Other arising out of this division.
+All of this is reminiscent of Foucault’s perspective on the rise of the penal system and incarceration as an institution.
 Once this institutionalisation of punishment occurs, many in society are left vulnerable to being deemed as ‘bad’ by the rest of society.
 The Dream’s speech at the rave reflects this, as he mentions the various reasons people are labelled Bad Batch: not “smart enough,” “young enough,” “healthy enough,” “wealthy enough,” “sane enough,” and so on.
 Because, historically— think eugenics— this is how larger atrocities than borders begin happening.

 Despite everything, Arlen and Miami Man illustrate how the individual is capable of enacting change.
 We witness Miami Man’s vicious, callous behaviour.
 Arlen comes along and changes that, even if it takes murdering the mother of his child.
 What’s most important are the last moments over the fire, when we witness a cannibal taking a step away from his ideology and start eating animals instead of people.
-Hatred is able to be reversed; albeit not without lots of love and tenderness and, yeah, plenty of violence, too.
-The change in Miami Man, set in motion by his life crashing into Arlen’s, is what I consider Amirpour’s biggest statement with this film.
+Hatred is able to be reversed— albeit not without lots of love and tenderness and, yeah, plenty of violence, too.
+The change in Miami Man, set in motion by his life crashing into Arlen’s, is Amirpour’s biggest statement.
 Far gone as the cannibal may have been, he starts to return, slightly, to humanity.
-Partly, his humanity only ever left because of how society categorised him, and others.
+Partly, his humanity only ever left because of how society categorised him, and others like him.

-Finally, much importance lies in the fact Miami Man has the number 88 tattooed on him.
-Juxtapose his number with Arlen’s 5040.
+Much importance lies in the fact Miami Man has the number 88 tattooed on him.
+Compare his number with Arlen’s 5040.
 This shows how long the guy’s been out there in the desert.
 It took the newly Bad Batch Arlen to show someone who, at first glance, appears too far gone the way back to being human.
 Together, as individuals, they’re able to find humanity once more by beating back the labels forced upon them by society.
-No matter how bad society itself gets maybe love and understanding can still save a few people; it always starts with the individual(s).
+No matter how bad society itself gets maybe love and understanding can still save a few people— it always starts with the individual(s).